Balkars

 - Documentation Traditions

-- Oral traditions are strong, but there is a growing emphasis on documenting cultural practices and history in written form.
+- Oral traditions are strong, but there is also a growing body of written literature and documentation in both Balkar and Russian.

 - Interactions With Other Cultures